frnrbt/ondorse-home/index.md

         content: >
-          With our network of skilled and multilingual resources, we can help you expedite the processing of any backlog of KYC stock, either in the context of an investigation or remediation.
+          With our network of skilled and multilingual resources, we can help you expedite the processing of any backlog of KYC stock, either in the context of an investigation or during remediation.
         image_alt: lorem-ipsum
         actions: []
         image: images/undraw_Reviewed_docs_re_9lmr.svg